1. Model Code Adoption and Enforcement: NIST recommends that all state and local jurisdictions

 b) Compute the number of required exits and the permitted occupant loads assuming at least one exit (including the main entrance) will be inaccessible in an emergency evacuation.

-c) For nightclubs with one clearly identifiable main entrance, increase the minimum capacity of the main entrance to accommodate two-thirds of the maximum permitted occupant level (based upon standing space or festival seating, if applicable) during an emergency.
+c) For nightclubs with one clearly identifiable main entrance, increase the minimum capacity of the main entrance to accommodate 2/3 of the maximum permitted occupant level (based upon stand space or festival seating, if applicable) during an emergency.

 d) Eliminate trade-offs between sprinkler installation and factors that impact the time to evacuate buildings.